grussorusso/easybackup/README.md

 A simple `rsync` wrapper script for performing an incremental backup of a set of directories to a specified location (e.g. an external storage device) on Linux.

+The set of directories to backup is specified through a simple text file.
+Optionally, another file may be used to provide a list of patterns to exclude file and directories from the backup (e.g. hidden directories).

 ## Installation ##

+It is extremely easy to get a working copy of this software:

-**Requirements:** `rsync` (and a Bash interpreter).
+1. **Check requirements:** `rsync` (and a Bash interpreter).

-It is enough to download the script to your system, cloning this repository.
+2. **Download the script**, from this repository.
-Then, it might be useful to put the script in a directory included in your `PATH`.

 ## Usage ##

+Your first run of `easy-backup` is made of two phases:

-Choose the directories to be included in backup.
-Prepare a file with chosen directory paths, one per line.
-Absolute paths are required.
+1. Choose the directories to be included in the backup.
+Prepare a file containing absolute path of chosen directories, one per line.
 E.g.:

 	/home/me/Documents
 	/home/me/Pictures

-You can start the backup with following command:
+2. Start the backup issuing the following command:

-	./easy-backup -s sources_file -d /my/backup/destination/
+	./easy-backup -s <chosen_dirs_file> -d <destination_directory>

+That's it!

+You can ask for help and get more details about available options:

+	./easy-backup -h

+## Copying ##

-*This software is distributed under terms of GPLv3.*
+This software is distributed under terms of GPLv3.
-*You can find a copy of the license in this repository.*
+You can find a copy of the license in this repository.